reachweb/livewirefilters-docs/usage/date-filter.md

 ---
-title: DateFilter
+title: Date Filter
-description: How to use the DateFilter in Statamic Livewire Filters.
+description: How to use the Date Filter in Statamic Livewire Filters.
 ---

 # DateFilter

 ## Overview

-The **DateFilter** allows you to filter the collection by date.
+The **Date Filter** allows you to filter the collection by date.

 ::: info Ideal for
 Entries that contain a `date` field.
 You can use it on collections with publish dates or at any other `date` field.